 Investment fraud has robbed hard-working investors of their retirements, their savings, and their futures.
-While Ponzi schemes and insider trading cases are more likely to snag national headlines, these cases are far less common than instances of stockbrokers and advisors simply taking advantage of unsuspecting investors.
+While major investment scandals like Ponzi schemes and insider trading cases are more likely to snag national headlines, these cases are far less common than instances of stockbrokers and advisors simply taking advantage of unsuspecting investors.

-What are the Most Common Types of Investment Fraud?
+What are the Most Common Examples of Investment Fraud?

-According to FINRA, negligence is one of the most common types of investor fraud.
+According to FINRA, negligence is one of the most common examples of investment fraud.
 A broker may be negligent by failing to thoroughly vet a complex product or by neglecting to research the company behind a private placement.
 Investors can also be negligent when they fail to sufficiently diversify the investments, thereby exposing the investor to unnecessary risks.

 Churning involves excessive trading at an investor’s expense.
 Because brokers typically earn a commission on each trade they execute, they have a financial incentive to make trades even if the transactions do not serve their clients’ investment objectives.
 As the U.S. Securities and Exchange Commission (SEC) explains: